Carbon Offsets Don’t Work? Learn About Verified Climate Solutions (and More Explained)

 How Do I Tell Which Carbon Offset Provider Is the Best?

 Now that you know what your footprint is, it’s time to take the next step and explore the world of the best offset providers.
 Make sure you do your research.
-Check out reputable offset guides as a start and then take a look at these carbon offset programs to deepen your understanding.
+Check out reputable offset guides as a start and then take a look at the best carbon offset programs to deepen your understanding.

 In the world of carbon offsets, it pays to do your homework.
 To be sure, there are scams, mismanagement, and unintended global influences.
 Still, there are solid offset programs out there doing wonderful work to reduce greenhouse gases in the atmosphere.
 And remember, the world of carbon offsets is evolving as more is learned and understood.
 Regulations and standards are getting better.
 Continuous improvement in offsets is happening, well…continuously.